ViktorGyorgy/DrawTogether/Readme.md

 > If the user uploads the photo with the gnomes, these are the objects that were recognized (for example 3 human faces).

 ### Drawing phase
-In a game round every player gets the same image, with the chosen detected objects cut out from the original picture.
+In a game round, every player gets the same image, with the chosen detected objects cut out from the original picture.

 > <image src="/images/screenshots/competitive.png" width="800px"/><br>